crashoverride777/swifty-ads/README.md

 # Mediation

-I think mediation is the best way forward with this helper if you would like to use multiple ad providers.
-This means you can use the AdMob APIs to show ads from multiple providers, including iAds, without having to write extra code.
+I think mediation via AdMob is the best way forward with this helper if you would like to use multiple ad networks.
+This means you can use the AdMob APIs to show ads from multiple providers,without having to write extra code.
 To add mediation networks please follow these instructions

 https://support.google.com/admob/bin/answer.py?answer=2413211